Frequently Asked Questions

 UniBRIDGE Project establishes strong people2people connections between Australia and Indonesia.
 It does this by giving Australian and Indonesian university students the opportunity to regularly communicate and interact in real-time via Web 2.0 technologies.
 By interacting several times a week, Australians and Indonesian can learn more about each others languages and ways of thinking while also expanding their personal and professional networks overseas.
 UniBRIDGE Project interaction allows participants to cut through the noise of media headlines and speak to real people living life in another country.
 UniBRIDGE Project breaks down barriers between people of different nations.

-2. How do I enter a UniBRIDGE Project web-conferencing platform?
+2. How do I enter a UniBRIDGE Project online room?

 Please watch the following video: